-In Our Time is hailed as one of the most original collections of short stories, even praised by the likes of fellow authors such as F. Scott Fitzgerald.
-This story is considered by many avid collectors as the gateway to Hemingway’s later works.
+In Our Time is hailed as one of the most original collections of short stories.
+Even praised by the likes of fellow authors such as F. Scott Fitzgerald.
+Considered by many avid collectors as the gateway to Hemingway’s later works.

 6. J.R.R.Tolkien – The Lord of the Rings – £20,000

 To this day, the Lord of the Rings trilogy remains easily one of the most influential literary gems of this century.
-The trilogy has enjoyed epic sales and has greatly changed the course in literary tastes of an everyday collector.
-Tolkien sold film rights to the trilogy for £10,000 in 1969.
+Furthermore, the trilogy has enjoyed epic sales and has greatly changed the course in literary tastes of an everyday collector.
+Subsequently, Tolkien sold film rights to the trilogy for £10,000 in 1969.

 Many scholars regard this work as being culturally very important, as it forms a prominent part of civilization as we know it today.
-Ezra Pound, a poet, critic and prominent figure in the early modernist movement, was so impressed by Eliot’s work that he became Eliot’s mentor while the latter was still in the early stages of his career.
+Ezra Pound, a poet, critic and prominent figure in the early modernist movement.
+Impressed by Eliot’s work that he became Eliot’s mentor while the latter was still in the early stages of his career.